predixdesignsystem/px-demo-snippet/README.md

 ## Overview

-px-demo-snippet is a Predix UI component which display the un-rendered code of a component inside a text editor.
+px-demo-snippet is a Predix UI component which display the un-rendered, highlighted code of a component.

 ## Usage